5 Best Places to Shop for Groceries In Taipei

 You might picture a wet market being dirty and smelly( and it was like that when I was small).
 However, over the years, conditions have improved a lot.
 Many wet markets are now indoors, bright, and organized, making them much more pleasant to visit.

 For example, Nanmen Market (南門市場), one of the most popular markets in Taipei, was renovated recently.
-It’s right next to CKS Memorial Hall (中正紀念堂), so it’s easy to visit both in one trip.
+It’s located near CKS Memorial Hall (中正紀念堂), so you can visit both in one trip.

-There’s also a food court on the 3rd floor.
+There’s also a food court on the 2nd floor of Nanmen Market.
 One of the most popular stalls is Hehuan Sliced Noodles (合歡刀削麵), which always has a long line.
 I opted for a bowl of douhua (tofu pudding, 豆花) instead, and it was a refreshing treat.

 Prices are usually lower than in supermarkets, and the quality is hard to beat.
 You can also find specialty items like freshly made tofu, pickled vegetables, handmade dumplings, and dried goods.
 In the summer, I like to get aiyu jelly (愛玉), grass jelly (仙草), or almond tofu (杏仁豆腐).